 Timing Changes in Ecosystems

 For plants and animals with yearly cycles (phenological cycles) that are linked to changes in temperature, climate warming can mean that phases of their cycles are triggered earlier in the spring and later in the fall.
 For example, flowers may bloom earlier in the spring if temperatures allow and leaves may turn colors and drop later in the autumn.

 In the Northern Hemisphere, spring temperatures have been arriving over one day earlier each decade.
-Land holds onto more heat during the summer, allowing warm temperatures to linger into autumn.
-This means expanding growing season in areas where plants receive enough rainfall to support the additional growth.
+The land holds onto more heat during the summer, allowing warm temperatures to linger into autumn.
+This means expanding the growing season in areas where plants receive enough rainfall to support additional growth.
 In Europe, for example, the growing season expanded 10.8 days from 1960-1999.
 Six days were added due to warmer and earlier spring, 4.8 days were added due to summer warmth persisting into autumn.

-Increase in growing season in the Northern Hemisphere might be a positive change for farmers in high latitudes, but there are downsides as well.
+An increase in the growing season in the Northern Hemisphere might be a positive change for farmers in high latitudes, but there are downsides as well.
 For example, a tree growing leaves several days earlier each spring may get a head start on its annual growth, but it also may be particularly vulnerable to leaf-eating insects (e.g., moth and butterfly larvae, leaf miners, and leaf-cutting ants).

 Animals that migrate between different ecosystems or biomes to complete portions of their life cycles (e.g., growth and sexual maturation vs. breeding) are particularly vulnerable to the effects of climate change because they have more interactions with other species, which may be disrupted.
 We've learned from radio-tracking and bird-banding efforts that birds are returning to spring and summer breeding grounds earlier and earlier, but the effects of these altered migration patterns on both the birds and the species with which they interact (as predators or as seed dispersers) are still an area of active research.